Bharat9848/notes/SystemDesign/lowLevelDesign.md

 3. **Liskov substitution principle**
  - System should not break in case of subclasses references are substituted with superclass reference.
 It means system is not only working with substituted subclass.
 It is also working with all the subclasses of the superclass.
  - E.g. of violation is `Vehicle::startEngine` is not working in case of vehicle type `bicycle`.
 In this case it is better to break the vehicle interface to `Motorized` and `Manual`
+ - Precondition, postcondition, invarient should be completely abided by the subclass.
 4. **Interface segragation principle**:
  - Dividing of interfaces can have following reasons
     - multiple actor needs access to subset of functionality.